Jevaughn-W/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple, single-page Twitter clone which utilizes jQuery and AJAX to provide a seemless tweeting experience.
+The App has been developed with a mobile first design and is responsive depending on user's screensize.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+The server side of this repository was forked and cloned, while the frontend was built upon using HTML, CSS, JS, jQuery and AJAX.

 ## Getting Started